scaleoutsean/eseries-perf-analyzer/README.md

 }
 ```

-- If you wanted to customize collector container images, directory with Docker config files (`./collector/collector`) could be copied to multiple sub-directories (`./collector/$SYSNAME`), and docker-compose.yml could have service names like `collector-$SYSNAME` (where SYSNAME is System Name you gave to E-Series array).
+- To customize collector container images, the directory with collector's Docker files (`./collector/collector`) could be copied to multiple sub-directories (`./collector/$SYSNAME`), and docker-compose.yml could add containers with service names such as `collector-$SYSNAME` (where `$SYSNAME` is System Name given to each E-Series array).

-- `dbmanager` doesn't do much and doesn't yet make use `RETENTION_PERIOD` (just ignore that).
+- `dbmanager` doesn't do much and doesn't yet make use `RETENTION_PERIOD` (just leave that value alone for now).
 Only `DB_ADDRESS` and syntax/names of `config.json` need to be correct.

 ```yaml
 version: '3.6'